italrr/cr/docs/Lore.md

 The biggest industry utilizing TPP is the porn industry.
 But it's also used in Education for training.

+### The Genus Race or Ultimate Battle Survival

+The Genus Race is a bloodsport hosted by the criminal organization Saborou.
+It started in the year 2099 when Saborou bought an abandoned Asteroid mining rig off the UNT that was adrift in Venus.

+This bloodsport consists of 10 teams of 3 people that fight to death in this mining rig.
+There is no time limit.
+A single match usually takes between 3 to 6 hours.
+It's televised across the solar system by many major streaming networks.
+The Genus is the brainchild of Jem, who was the original announcer until the third season.

+Genus takes place every 6 months, although there has been a few exceptions in which there has been 3 games in a year.

+The winning team takes a prize pool of around 100,000 GEMS on average, which is the equivalent of 500 million USD in the year 2023.

+Most players of the Genus are some of the most ruthless people in the solar system.
+The survivors and victors are considered celebrities.
+The death rate on average of a single match is 80%.

+Rules:
+- A team may consist of up to 3 players
+- Only weapons allowed are gunpowdered guns, electric bows and any type of sharp non-electronic weapon such as swords and knifes.
+Non-energy grenades are also allowed
+- Players drop from the start ship on a position on the rig of their choosing
+- Players may only carry up to 50 pounds of stuff at the start of the match
+- Players may equip energy chest armor and energy helmet to the match.
+These discharge with every impact and can be charged in specific charging stations spread across the rig
+- Players must equip an Unemotic Control band on their necks.
+This bad discharges electricity to the nerveous system when players are outside of the zone.
+Players are completely disallowed to unequip this band.
+If they do, they're immediatly disquilified and escorted out of the game.
+- Friendly fire is allowed
+- A player can anytime voluntarily drop out of a match by yelling the keyword at one of the camaras.
+Although this does not assure that the player's safety.
+- Cyborg players cannot bring any specialized battle corpus mods.

+UNT and Wayland often send their own official teams to these games.

 ## Officially Recognized Nations/Colonies

 ### United Nations of Terra (UNT)